Sweet Potatoes - Amish Community Growers, Platteville, WI

 This past weekend, we enjoyed much-needed family time with our oldest, Owen, at the University of Nebraska-Lincoln.
 We attended sporting events, toured Owen's dorm and favorite hangouts, and caught up over several meals and long walks together.
 While he misses his farm life and the farm community, he's also embraced the change and adventure of living in a new location and meeting new people.
 We brought him plenty of his farm favorites: Gavin's honey, Klug apples, and my homemade muffins.

 Our crew will head homeward to Mexico in less than three week's time, so we're taking time to enjoy the end-of-season traditions.
-Yesterday, we ended the day with a familiar farm tradition: eating tres leches cake made by Cleto's aunt, admiring pictures of our team member's hometowns and family quinceanera dresses, and sharing stories that allow us to all laugh together.
+Yesterday, we ended the day with a familiar farm tradition: eating tres leches cake made by Cleto's aunt, admiring pictures of our team member's hometowns and familyquinceanera dresses, and sharing stories that allow us to all laugh together.
 Soon, our team will join us in our annual traditions of reflecting on the farm work and crops, and playing a few farm games to celebrate another farming season.

 We hope you can also enjoy this beautiful and reflective time of year.
 Enjoy this week's fall farm shares!

-~ Jeff, Jen, Gavin, David, Cleto, Miguel, Anacleto
+Your farmers, ~ Jeff, Jen, Gavin, David, Cleto, Miguel, Anacleto

 Notes from the Farm Kitchen